seiszhang/ucerf3-etas-results/2019_09_04-ComCatM7p1_ci38457511_ShakeMapSurfaces_FM3_2/README.md

 These plots compare simulated sequences with data from ComCat.
 All plots only consider events with hypocenters inside the ComCat region defined in the JSON input file.

-Last updated at 2019/12/06 13:33:25 UTC, 5 months after the simulation start time.
+Last updated at 2019/12/14 04:33:17 UTC, 23 weeks after the simulation start time.

-Total matching ComCat events found: 2152
+Total matching ComCat events found: 2157

 ### ComCat Magnitude-Number Distributions
 *[(top)](#table-of-contents)*